Alexwcjung/S24Corpus-final/README.md

 **Sample Selection and Cleaning**
 - For this study, samples from the NOW corpus collected between 2010 and 2016 were used.
 The sample data consists of 2,916 texts, totaling approximately 1.7 million words.
 - **Downloading and Preprocessing**: The samples were downloaded from the NOW corpus.
-Python scripts were utilized to remove unnecessary characters such as HTML tags (`<p>`, `<h>`), and to split the text IDs.
+Python scripts were utilized to remove characters such as HTML tags (`<p>`, `<h>`), and to split the text IDs.
 This preprocessing step ensured that the data was clean and ready for analysis.

 #### 3.3 Rationale for Comparison